BerndtSam/Micro-Blockchain/README.md

 NumberOfAccounts: The total number of nodes that are active in the blockchain

 MicroBlocksPerBlock: The number of microblocks that will be created per block.
-Microblocks part of the micro blockchain
+Microblocks that are a part of the micro blockchain.
+3 and 5 work really well, 5 works most of the time

 MaxTimePerMicroBlock: As the blocks are not actually solving the SHA-256 problem as proposed in the paper, you can adjust the amount of time each microblock can be solved in.